 ![]() |

-band, moved to California to teach where teaching salaries were much higher
+in the King band, moved to California to teach where teaching salaries

 The horn is a Conn 20-I, short action valve, baritone, manufactured in 1936.
 It was Conn's top model at the time, with a frosted silver finish and a 14 carat gold plated bell.
 Mr. King told me that he had purchased it to play in the Des Moines Shrine band.
 By the time I joined the band, Mr. King had false teeth, and no longer played.
 Once in a while before rehearsal, he would come back and pick up the horn and blow a few notes, then tell me that he couldn't play anymore, because of his teeth.
 You could hear the regret in his voice that his playing days were over.
 I always wished that I could have heard him play when he was in his prime.
 The online photo archive contains